What to do if you’re concerned you might be laid off

 “Do not over-exhaust yourself with applying to jobs,” Lyons said.
 “Take time to do activities that make you feel good.”

-For Gallo, this has meant getting up, making breakfast, taking a long shower and using her fancy soup, and after her usual work hours, going for walks and still hanging out with her friends.
+For Gallo, this has meant getting up, making breakfast, taking a long shower and using her fancy soap, and after her usual work hours, going for walks and still hanging out with her friends.

 “I’m trying to not let the fact that I’m not working from nine to five, change what I’m doing with the rest of my day too much,” she said.